MicrosoftDocs/microsoft-365-docs-pr.da-DK/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 Microsoft 365 indeholder to generiske validatorer

-### <a name="checksum-validator"></a>Kontrolsums validator
+### <a name="checksum-validator"></a>Kontrolsumsvalidator

-I dette eksempel er der defineret en kontrolsumvalidering for medarbejder-id for at validere RegEx for EmployeeID.
+I dette eksempel er der defineret en kontrolsumsvalidator for medarbejder-id'et for at validere RegEx for EmployeeID.

 ```xml
 <Validators id="EmployeeIDChecksumValidator">